-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Dyson Supersonic Hair Dryer ($399; nordstrom.com)

-This coveted hair dryer increases smoothness and shine while decreases frizz and heat damage with its fast-drying V6 motor.
+This coveted hair dryer increases smoothness and shine while decreasing frizz and heat damage with its fast-drying V6 motor.
 Basically, it's the hair dryer to beat all hair dryers (and worth the pretty penny).

 _______________________________________________________________________________